Best Class 1 E-Bikes with 20 MPH Top Speeds

 - Fork – Carbon

-The carbon frame and fork have integrated cable routing to provide a completely smooth appearance and improve aerodynamics.
-However, the true gold comes with the 11-speed Shimano Ultegra Di2 drivetrain, a very impressive addition to an eBike in this price range.
-You also get Shimano R8070 hydraulic disc brakes for excellent stopping power and a set of superb Schwalbe ONE Performance Line tires.
+The frame and fork have integrated cable routing to provide a completely smooth appearance and improve aerodynamics.
+The Roadmachine AMP Two has a 12-speed SRAM Rival eTap AXS drivetrain, a rock-solid addition to an eBike in this price range.

-There is very little to fault about the Orbea Gain M20I, a bike that manages to provide a full range of top-quality components without the exorbitant price tag you would expect.
+There is very little to fault about the BMC Roadmachine AMP Two, a bike that manages to provide excellent performance without the huge price tag you would expect.

 What are the best electric bike brands?